11 min read

 The movement described here is not one of striving, but of seeing.
 It is a turning, a reorientation of perception.
 Darkness, in this sense, is not simply wrongdoing, but blindness, the inability to see clearly what is true.
 It is to live under the impression that accusation still defines us, that separation still exists, that we are still trying to arrive somewhere God has already brought us.
 Light, then, is the unveiling of what is already true in Christ.
 It is the realization that forgiveness has been given, that inheritance has been granted, and that sanctification is not a distant goal but a present identity rooted in union with Him.

 For those walking through recovery, or any form of personal struggle, this changes the entire framework.
 The gospel does not come as another demand to overcome, another standard to reach, or another battle to fight.
 It comes as the unveiling of what has already been overcome.
-So often, cycles of addiction, shame, and condemnation are reinforced by the belief that something is still fundamentally wrong within, that there is still an inner adversary that must be defeated again and again.
-But the gospel gently speaks a different word.
+So often, cycles of addiction, shame, and condemnation are reinforced by the belief that something is still fundamentally wrong within, the old man and adam is still alive, that there is still an inner adversary that must be defeated again and again.
+But the gospel speaks a different word.
 It tells us that what held us in that cycle has already been brought to its end.
 The authority of accusation has been removed.
 The voice of condemnation no longer has any rightful place to speak into our identity.
 (Romans 8:1)

 What remains at times are not active powers ruling over us, but learned patterns, ingrained ways of thinking, and echoes of an old identity that no longer belongs.
 And transformation, in this light, begins to look very different.
-It is no longer the exhausting effort to defeat something still alive, but the gradual, often gentle awakening to what has already died.
-It is the renewing of the mind, the re-learning of who we are, the steady realization that we are no longer who we once were.
+It is no longer the exhausting effort to defeat something still alive, but the gradual unfolding revelation to what has already died.
+It is the renewing of the mind, the re-learning of who we are, the increasing illumination that we are no longer who we once were.

 And perhaps this is where we begin to rest.
 Not by denying that struggles exist, but by seeing them through a different lens.
-Not as evidence of a reigning enemy, but as the fading echoes of a defeated one.
+Not as evidence of a reigning enemy, but of an adversary with no thumbs and no toes who will never be able to wage war against us again.
 Not as proof that we are still bound, but as opportunities to discover more deeply the freedom that is already ours.

 There is no urgency here, no pressure to arrive, no demand to prove anything.
 There is only an invitation, gentle and steady, to begin seeing differently, to begin hearing differently, and to consider that the throne once occupied by accusation now stands empty and all that is left is affirmation from a Father who will NEVER leave us nor forsake us.